cvburgess/cvburgess.com/lead-with-joy/posts/standup.md

 ## Make it easy to join

-My teams have found a lot of success using Slack Huddles and making the video very much optional - and by that I mean "once in a very blue moon".
+My teams have found a lot of success using Slack Huddles and making the video very much optional - and by that I mean _once in a very blue moon_.

 If you see a camera flicker on, it means there's something special going on: a baby, a dog, a birthday, a remote destination, etc. It's a cute opportunity to make everyone smile and connect first thing in the morning.
 Otherwise, we encourage everyone to worry more about the project at hand and less about putting on a nice shirt or scarfing down their breakfast before the call.